ExcelFunctions.net Logo

 Inputting Excel Array Formulas

-You will note that, Excel automatically places curly braces { } around array formulas.
-However, these must be inserted by Excel, as a result of the steps outlined above - typing these in yourself will not result in your formula being processed by Excel as an array formula.
+You will notice that Excel automatically places curly braces { } around array formulas.
+Note that these must be inserted by Excel, as a result of the steps outlined above.

 Editing Excel Array Formulas